 In 1665 a flea-infested bundle of cloth arrived from London for the local tailor of Eyam.
 This bundle led to the spread of the bubonic plague throughout the village.
-Following subsequent deaths, the rector Reverend William Mompesson advised the entire village to quarantine itself to prevent the spread of the disease to neighbouring villages (a rather apt story considering the events of 2020).
+Following subsequent deaths, the rector Reverend William Mompesson advised the entire village to quarantine itself to prevent the spread of the disease to neighbouring villages (a rather apt story considering the recent pandemic).

 The plague ran its course over 14 months and no one was allowed in or out of the village during this time.
-At least 260 villagers died, with only 83 surviving out of a population of 350.
+Over 14 months, over a third of the population died; 260 villagers out of a population of 750.
 However, the self-imposed quarantine successfully contain the spread of disease.

-If you’re visiting the village, these are the top things to do in Eyam:
+If you’re visiting the village, these are the top things to do in Eyam (pronounced ‘Eem’):

 1. Walk around the cottages reading the plaques